mehdy/pocket-counter/README.md

 pocket-counter -consumer-key 1234-abcd1234abcd1234abcd1234
 ```

-And VOILA!!!
+And Voilà!!!

 ## Contribution

-If anything goes wrong and the code doesn't work correctly please create an issue.
+If anything goes wrong, and the code doesn't work correctly, please create an issue.

 Any PRs are welcome!